-Dr. R. Carroll: Phonetics & Phonology - 4412 483 SE, Mi 08:00 - 09:30, BI 85.2
+Dr. K. Von Holzen: Phonetics & Phonology - 4412 041 SE, Mi 08:00 - 09:30, BI 85.1

 Phonetics and phonology are concerned with the ways in which humans produce and hear speech.
 They thus represent the science of speech sounds and the theory behind phonological rules.
 Languages vary widely in their sound structures: their number and type of phonemes, the shape of syllable structure, use of tonal contrasts, stress patterns, and so on.
 At the same time, all languages show striking similarities in the way they structure their sound systems.
 Phonology strives to understand the structure behind these differences across different speech systems.
 This seminar introduces the science of speech sounds and the theory behind phonological rules.

-How can we describe the pronunciation of a language?
-What do people do when they play language games?
-Why do loanwords sound so utterly differently from the way they sound in the donor language?
-How does the mind rep-resent the phonological form of words?
+- How can we describe the pronunciation of a language? - What do people do when they play language games? - Why do loanwords sound so utterly differently from the way they sound in the donor language? - How does the mind represent the phonological form of words?

 We will revisit the concepts of phonetics and phonology that were introduced in the B2 module but focus on rules and theoretical models that go beyond the descriptions of surface phenomena.
 Topics include acoustic, articulatory, and perceptual phonetics, distinctive feature theory, tones, suprasegmental phenomena, word stress, phonology above the word, as well as different theoretical approaches to explaining and predicting underlying structures.

 To enrol, please sign up in Stud.IP.
-Registration opens September 30th, 2022 (9 a.m./09:00).
+Registration opens September 26th, 2023 (4 am/16:00 h).

-Dr. H. Comes-Koch: Morphology - 4412 359 SE, Mi 09:45 - 11:15, BI 85.8
+Dr. D. \$afak: Morphology - 4412 043 SE, Do 09:45 - 11:15, BI 97.9

 This course will introduce the participants to the study of the structure of words and the formation of new complex words in contemporary English.
-After a review of relevant basic linguistic terms for morphological analysis (word, lexeme, morpheme, prefix, suffix, root, stem, base), we will consider inflection as well as productive types of English word formation: a) derivational suffixation (unfriendly, yuppiedom) incl. conversion/zero derivation (to tango, to email) and b) compounding (teapot, couch potato).
+After a review of relevant basic linguistic terms for morphological analysis (word, lexeme, morpheme, prefix, suffix, root, stem, base), we will consider inflection as well as productive types of English word formation:

+- a) derivational suffixation (unfriendly, yuppiedom) incl. conversion/zero derivation (to tango, to email) and - b) compounding (teapot, couch potato).

 The particular status of non-syntagmatic processes of abbreviation like blending (brunch), initialism (BBC), acronyms (NATO), or clipping (flu) will be discussed as a contrast to compounding and derivation.
-We will use current theoretical frameworks to describe: (a) the regular word-internal structures, (b) their rule-based semantic interpretation, (c) general semantic changes as effects of word formation, and (d) pragmatic and other extra-linguistic blockings of word creation.
+We will use current theoretical frameworks to describe:

+- (a) the regular word-internal structures, - (b) their rule-based semantic interpretation,

+- (c) general semantic changes as effects of word formation, and - (d) pragmatic and other extra-linguistic blockings of word creation.